chrisbouchard/ng2-hal/README.md

 $ gulp test
 ```

-Unit tests can also be run continuously.
+Tests can also be run continuously.
 ```console
 $ gulp ci
 ```